FAQs

 Who can apply?

-Recent graduates (within the last 5 years) in science, medicine or engineering who are looking to pursue a PhD whilst continuing to work in industry.
+The applicant must have a good first degree in engineering, science, medicine or design.
+It is unlikely that those already having substantial post-graduate qualifications will be accepted.
+The candidate should be looking to pursue a PhD whilst continuing to work in industry.
 The Fellowships offer graduates the opportunity to develop their subject matter expertise while gaining valuable experience in a commercial research and development environment.

 What does the Fellowship fund?